 French Immersion for Diplomats

 It is not your vocabulary.
 It is not your grammar.
 It is something no language course ever addressed: French has 14 distinct vowel sounds, and English speakers can only hear about 6 of them.
-The sounds you cannot hear are exactly the ones that carry tone, nuance, and intent — the currency of diplomacy.
+The sounds you cannot hear are exactly the ones that carry tone, nuance, and intent, the currency of diplomacy.
+The full set is mapped out in Bernard’s chart of all 14 sounds.

-Illustration of a diplomat delivering a speech at a podium with French and EU flags — French immersion for international diplomacy
+Illustration of a female diplomat at a podium delivering a speech with French and EU flags beside her, international conference theme

 Why Can’t Diplomats Rely on Classroom French Alone?

 Because classroom French teaches you to construct sentences, not to hear them.
-Diplomatic French demands that you detect subtle shifts in register — the difference between a polite refusal and an opening for negotiation, between formal agreement and reluctant compliance.
+Diplomatic French demands that you detect subtle shifts in register, the difference between a polite refusal and an opening for negotiation, between formal agreement and reluctant compliance.
 These distinctions live in vowel sounds that your untrained ear filters out.
-At Real French, we begin with phonetic ear training: systematic, one-on-one work to unlock all 14 distinct vowel sounds.
+At Real French, we begin with phonetic ear training: systematic, one-on-one work that retrains your hearing to separate all 14 distinct vowel sounds.
 Once your ear can distinguish them, everything changes.

 Cultural sensitivity: